rizinorg/book/src/crackmes/ioli/ioli_0x00.md

 4   0x000005a9 0x080485a9 15  16   .rodata ascii Password OK :)\n
 ```

-So we know what the following section is, this section is the header shown when the application is run.
+So we know what the following section is: this section is the header shown when the application is run.

 ```
 nth paddr      vaddr      len size section type  string